younessssssss/firebase-chrome-ext-auth/README.md

 4. Update the Firebase configuration in `firebase.js` with your Firebase project settings.
 5. Run the project: `npm start`

+## Blog Post ✍️

+For a detailed walkthrough on how to implement Firebase authentication in a Chrome extension, check out the corresponding blog post on [MyBlogPostURL](#).

-## Contributing to Firebase Authentication in Chrome Extensions
+## Contributing to Firebase Authentication in Chrome Extensions 💡

 To contribute to this project, follow these steps: